ArthurJakobsson/ArthurJakobsson.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.cmu.edu/'>Carnegie Mellon University</a>.
-Birds, photography, and computer science.
+Birds, photography, and computer science

 profile:
   align: center